eth-cscs/cscs-reframe-tests/portable_tests.md

 @rfm.simple_test
 class LoginNodesTest(rfm.RegressionTest):
-    # Test that would test the login nodes
+    # Test that will run on the login nodes
     valid_systems = ['-remote']
     ...
 ```